adeojoemmanuel/blockchain-wallet-adapter/README.md

 # Getting Started with Create React App

 ```
-the inspiration behind this package is to allow a seemless integration between multiple blockchains, either evm or solana base, with an initial implementation of the phantom DeepLink with user authorization
+the inspiration behind this package is to develop a versatile wallet adapter designed to support multiple blockchain networks, ensuring seamless integration and functionality across various chain types
 ```
+## current support
+  - phantom

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+  - phantom with custom deeplink (allows a user to pass an authorization key) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts